troy-chainguard-dev/cyber-bay-sample-app/README.md

 ## Migrating From Upstream to Chainguard

-Let's take a closer look at Chainguard images work differently from upstream images using our Python container as an example.
+Let's take a closer look at how Chainguard images differ from upstream images by comparing the Dockerfiles for Python and some image details.

 ### Legacy Dockerfile (Upstream Python)